xddsda/discord-token-gen/README.md

 # discord-token-gen
-A simple discord token gen (educational purposes only)
+A simple discord token gen made with python (educational purposes only)